 University of California Health delivers excellence.

-Our five academic health centers form a $7.5 billion enterprise providing broad access to specialized care that earns the highest national rankings.
+Our five academic health centers form an $8.6 billion enterprise providing broad access to specialized care that earns the highest national rankings.
 Our health sciences education system, the country’s largest with more than 14,000 students and 17 health professional schools, is educating tomorrow’s leaders.
 Our world-class research is tackling health’s toughest challenges.
 Overall, UC Health generates about 117,000 jobs in the state, $12.5 billion in annual contribution to gross state product and $16.7 billion in economic activity, according to a 2011 independent economic impact report.

 Behind those numbers are our people, from physicians and nurses to clinicians and researchers, who work hard to save lives and improve health across California and around the world.